 Following the opening of the Midland Counties railway in 1840, William Paget from Loughborough constructed a residence initially named 'The Cliffs,' in 1849.
 This would later be recognized as St. Anne's Manor.
 To ensure connectivity, footbridges were built over the railway, linking the St. Anne's Manor grounds to both the nearby Hall and St. Anne's Church.
-There was also a footbridge to link St Michael's Rectory and the Church of St Michael.
+There was also a footbridge to link St Michael's Rectory and St Michael's Church.

 St Anne's Manor, with its surrounding parkland, was a part of the Paget family's estate until Major Charles Richard Tennant bought it in 1891.
 The estate's walled kitchen garden was added after the map's publication.
 A significant fire in Christmas 1908 led to the reconstruction of the front part of the house.
-There have since been alterations to the property, however its character is maintained.
+There have since been further alterations to the property altering its character.
+Planting surrounding the property largely limits the visibility of the property.
+St Anne's Manor has therefore not been included within the Conservation Area Boundary.